 Specify sample times.
 Open the Inport block dialogs and select the Signal Attributes tab.
 Select the Output function call check box.
 Set Sample time for the delay function to

 Setting the sample time is only for simulation testing.
 Sample time values do not affect the generated code.
 However, comments are added in the code identifying the rate you should call the functions.

 You could set the sample times to

 -1and allow any function-call rate (periodic or aperiodic) during simulation.
 By setting sample times, Simulink checks the calling rate with the specified rate and displays an error if there is a mismatch.

 Rename blocks.
 The names help to identify signals in the generated code.

 Update the model (Ctrl-D).
 Dotted-and-dashed lines identify function-call signals.

 After you create an export-function model, you can test it with simulations.
-Choose one of the following simulation testing methods: Test Export-Function Model Simulation Using Input Matrix, Test Export-Function Model Simulation Using Function-Call Generators, and Test Export-Function Model Simulation Using Stateflow Chart.
+Choose one of these simulation testing methods: Test Export-Function Model Simulation Using Input Matrix, Test Export-Function Model Simulation Using Function-Call Generators, or Test Export-Function Model Simulation Using Stateflow Chart.